 5 Conclusions

-Our sensor node demonstrates the feasibility of a low-cost, high-performance implementation of the TGS2611-E00 or similar 505 MOx sensors.
+Our sensor node demonstrates the feasibility of a low-cost, high-performance implementation of the TGS2611-E00 or similar MOx sensors.
 Our system design provided stable operating conditions for the MOx sensors for over half a year of field tests, and could be powered by an inexpensive battery and solar panel in a stand-alone deployment.
 Our unit had a parts cost of under \$200; future revisions could easily reduce costs further by implementing the datalogger and telemetry from components rather than using off-the-shelf microcontroller modules.

+455

+We found TGS2611-E00 to respond to methane, consistent with our previous work.
+Contrary to some previous studies but consistent with our previous work we did not find TGS2600 to respond to methane in the studied 2 to 10 ppm range.
+We suggest that work finding TGS2600 to respond to methane in a low concentration range should consider possible co-emitted gasses, algorithmic overfitting, or other experimental factors.

+460

-- We found TGS2611-E00 to respond to methane, consistent with our previous work (Furuta et al., 2022).
-Contrary to some previous studies but consistent with our previous work we did not find TGS2600 to respond to methane in the studied 2 to 10 ppm range using the algorithms we examined.
-We suggest that work finding TGS2600 to respond to methane in a low concentration range should consider possible co-emitted gasses, algorithmic overfitting, or other experimental factors. - Our results suggest that similar sensor networks are-may be worth investigating for applications with wider methane concentrations of interest than our 2 to 10 ppm range-above-10 ppm, such as around landfills, animal agriculture and manure processing, wastewater treatment, fossil fuel infrastructure, or other near-source settings.
-Our sensor response correlates with methane levels with moderate accuracy (RMSE<0.6 ppm) in the lower-2 to 10 ppm range, but caution is necessary to account for environmental factors.
-Our system was unable to capture methane trends in the 2 to 3 ppm range in our outdoor test, which featured both lower methane levels and wider humidity and temperature variation than our indoor setting.
-This variation will be typical in outdoor deployments in many climates, and poses challenges for the sensors.
+Our results suggest that similar sensor networks are worth investigating for applications with methane concentrations of interest above 10 ppm, such as around landfills, animal agriculture and manure processing, wastewater treatment, fossil fuel infrastructure, or other near-source settings.
+Our sensor response correlates with methane levels with moderate accuracy in the lower 2 to 10 ppm range, but caution is necessary to account for environmental factors.
+Our system was unable to capture methane trends in the 2 to 3 ppm range in our outdoor test.

+465

-In addition to MOx sensors' well-known sensitivity to humidity-water vapor levels, we found that sensor performance varied over time, possibly in response to changing ambient gas compositions, sensor aging, or other unmeasured environmental changes.
+In addition to MOx sensors' well-known sensitivity to humidity levels, we found that sensor performance varied over time, possibly in response to changing ambient gas compositions, sensor aging, or other unmeasured environmental changes.
 We believe that this sensitivity will limit the ability of these or similar sensors to accurately monitor low methane concentrations in many real-world settings without further work to detect and correct for other gasses or environmental factors.
 We believe that this behavior may ultimately determine the lower limit for practical deployment of these sensors as standalone units.

+470

+475

+480

 Our results could possibly be improved by filtering or monitoring and accounting for interfering gasses, and possibly by controlling water vapor levels and temperature in the sensing chamber.
 Converting our system to active sampling with the addition of a pump could also help reduce the system's lag time, and might allow the unit to capture sharper methane peaks.
-Even with these improvements, it is likely that these MOx sensors will be better suited to methane concentrations above the near background range2 to 10 ppm range we examined.
+Even with these improvements, it is likely that these MOx sensors will be better suited to methane concentrations above the near-background range.

-A1 Sensor node design
+Appendix A: Sensor node electronic design

 Our sensor node consists of two circuit boards: a main controller board and a sensor board.
 The two boards are connected via a cable.
-The main board is responsible for telemetry, data storage, and system control; the sensor board allows for up to two Figaro MOx sensors, a relative humidity and temperature sensor, and power regulation for the Figaro sensors.
+The main board is responsible for telemetry, data storage, and system control; the sensor board allows for up to two

+Figaro MOx sensors, a relative humidity and temperature sensor, and power regulation for the Figaro sensors.
 The full device is pictured in Fig. 1A of the main text.